-Credits Earned as a University Special Student at UW-Madison
+Credits Earned as a University Special Student at UW- Madison

-With program approval, students are allowed to transfer no more than 9 credits of coursework numbered 700 or above taken as a UW-Madison University Special student.
-Coursework earned seven or more years prior to the master's degree is not allowed to satisfy requirements.
+With program and department approval, students are allowed to transfer no more than 15 credits of coursework numbered 600 or above taken as a UW-Madison University Special Student.
+Coursework earned seven or more years prior to admission to a master's degree is not allowed to satisfy requirements.